Chimney Cowl Fitting Cost

 Building Regulations & Planning Permission for a Chimney Cowl Installation

-Beyond that, if you are having other work undertaken at the same time, then planning permission rules or/and building regulations could apply to that work.
-If in doubt, it’s best to contact your local council.
+Beyond that, if you are having other work undertaken at the same time, contact your local council if you need to check any additional planning permission rules or building regulations that may apply.

-If planning permissions approval or building regulations approval is ever needed, you’d be look at paying around £100 and £200, respectively for each application.
-However, it would depend on the work involved among other factors.
+If planning permissions approval or building regulations approval is ever needed, you’d be looking to pay around £100 and £200, respectively for each application (depending on the extent of work involved).

 If you intend on hiring a professional to lay a chimney cowl for you, there are various points worth considering in your search.